RobertsLab/Open-House-2021/docs/oysterlifecycle.md

 Remember seeing those green and brown tanks in the hatchery video?
 By eating green and brown **microalgae**, the **larvae** grow into **juveniles**.
 Unlike the **larvae**, **juveniles** live on the seafloor and don’t move on their own!
 In a hatchery, **juvenile** oysters can also be called **oyster seed**, because they are ready to grow into adults, much like seeds grow into plants!

-## Activity
+## Life Cycle Matching Activity
 Match the oyster life cycle term to the definition!
-Drag the term over to it's definition, and both will disappear if you got it right!
+Click a term, and click the match.
+If you got it right, both will disappear!

 <iframe src="https://quizlet.com/596126121/match/embed?i=7b38g&x=1jj1" height="500" width="100%" style="border:0">
 </iframe>